SAMPLE LETTER

 Section 41 of the Act otherwise sets out the processes that a landlord must follow in seeking to increase a tenant’s rent.

-(Scenario 1: rent increase notice not given – new agreement)
+[SCENARIO 1: rent increase notice not given in new agreement]

 I have not received 60 days written notice of a rent increase.
 A rent increase notice is required to be given under section 41 even if a new tenancy agreement is signed by the tenant.
-Accordingly my rent under the new residential tenancy agreement remains at the old rent.
+Accordingly, I am not required to pay this increase.

-[OR] (Scenario 2: rent increase during fixed term of 2 years or more)
+[OR SCENARIO 2: rent increase during fixed term of less than 2 years]

-[OR] (Scenario 3: rent increase during fixed term of less than 2 years)
+[OR SCENARIO 3: rent increase during fixed term of 2 years or more]

 I have already received a rent increase commencing on [date].
-Under section 41(1B) of the Act, the rent in a periodic term may only be increased once in any period of 12 months.
+Under section 41(1A) of the Act, the rent in any residential tenancy agreement may only be increased once in any period of 12 months.
 Accordingly I am not required to pay this further increase.

 Yours sincerely,